Flixabi 100 mg powder for concentrate for solution for infusion

 • The doctor will decide your dose and how often you will be given Flixabi.
 This will depend on your disease, weight and how well you respond to Flixabi.

-• The information below shows how often you will usually have this medicine after your first dose.
+• The table below shows how often you will usually have this medicine after your first dose.

 Use in children and adolescents